Datatamer/terraform-aws-tamr-vm/modules/aws-security-groups/README.md

 This repo is based on:
 * [terraform standard module structure](https://www.terraform.io/docs/modules/index.html#standard-module-structure)
 * [templated terraform module](https://github.com/tmknom/template-terraform-module)

-# Development
-## Releasing new versions
-* Update version contained in `VERSION`
-* Document changes in `CHANGELOG.md`
-* Create a tag in github for the commit associated with the version

 # License
 Apache 2 Licensed.
 See LICENSE for full details.